Hurst Law Firm PA logo

 The firm's core service offerings include Chapter 7 bankruptcy (straight bankruptcy/liquidation) and Chapter 13 bankruptcy (wage earner plans).
 Both services begin with a free initial consultation.
 The firm markets the ability to consolidate bills into single payments, halt creditor harassment and foreclosures, stop car repossessions, prevent wage garnishments, and stop lawsuits and evictions.
 They position bankruptcy as a path to a "fresh start" for qualifying consumers.

-Key distinguishing factors include the firm's longevity in the Memphis market, personalized client attention (emphasized in testimonials as superior to competitors), and a stated commitment to listening to clients' specific situations.
+Key distinguishing factors include the firm's longevity in the Memphis market, personalized client attention (emphasized in testimonials as more listed to competitors), and a stated commitment to listening to clients' specific situations.
 The website includes a blog with recent posts on Chapter 7 property exemptions, filing without an attorney, and wage garnishment contests, suggesting ongoing educational content.
 The firm offers 24/7 live chat and text availability and indicates Spanish-language services.

 The firm operates within legitimate legal boundaries as a federally-recognized debt relief agency.
 However, potential clients should understand that bankruptcy is a serious legal matter with long-term credit consequences, typically remaining on credit reports for 7-10 years.
 The website's emphasis on a "fresh start" should be tempered with realistic expectations about credit rebuilding timelines and eligibility requirements that vary by individual financial circumstances.